albertogalca/houtouwan/README.md

 ### 6. Configurate Vercel

 You can deploy this template wherever you want.
-There are plenty of options and most of them support Jekyll.
-In this case, to make it easier for your, I hightly recommend you Vercel because it's free.
-You can create an account in [Vercel](https://vercel.com/) and follow the instruction:
+There are plenty of options, and most of them support Jekyll.
+In this case, to make it easier for you, I highly recommend Vercel because it's free.
+You can create an account on [Vercel](https://vercel.com/) and follow the instructions:

-- Once you are created the account, you need to connect Vercel to Github.
-This way we can select our new repository to be uploaded to Vercel.
+- Once you have created the account, you need to connect Vercel to GitHub.
+This way, we can select our new repository to be uploaded to Vercel.
-- Once we have it, you just to select "Import" in your project and your config should be something like that.
+- Once we have it, you just need to select "Import" in your project, and your configuration should look something like this (basically, you need to leave the default configuration).
+After that, click on "Deploy."

 ![Vercel config](assets/images/documentation/vercel_config.png)